Founder at ACE Startups

 There are 12,000 active startups in Brazil, most of which follow the SaaS business model and target the B2B segment.
 The southeastern region of the country includes the largest number of startups due to the majority of the economic representativeness within the city of São Paulo.
 But, there are also technological centers that stand out in the South like Florianópolis, and in the Northeast like Recife.

 The main challenges that Brazilian startups face are the lack of talent and the high tax burden or bureaucracy in legal aspects.
-Brazil already accounts for most of Latin America’s investment, about US$1.3 billion, and is increasingly attracting the attention of large international funds.
+Brazil already accounts for most of Latin America’s investment, about US$2.49 billion as of 2019, and is increasingly attracting the attention of large international funds.

 Brazil currently has nine unicorns, most of which operate in the B2C segment.